 - Repository - Enter the name of your Github repository here (we set this in step 2 of the Github Page section above).

-- Branch - If you've been following our guide, then write master (case-sensitive) in the text field; experienced users may want to specify other settings such as gh-pages, docs etc...
+- Branch - If you've been following our guide, then write main (case-sensitive) in the text field; experienced users may want to specify other settings such as gh-pages, docs etc...

 - Token - Remember the access token we saved in the first part of this guide?
 Enter that here so that Publii can access the repository.